vnpedroso/dbt_postgres_airbnb/README.md

 # dbt_postgres_airbnb
-A DBT project created on sample data from airbnb from Barcelona (obtainable at insideairbnb.com)
+A DBT project created on airbnb sample data from Barcelona (obtainable at insideairbnb.com)